Diversity & Inclusion

 The approach DLS is taking ensures the highest levels of transparency, cultural competency, curricular and course offerings on diversity, equity and inclusion (DEI), admissions and promotion standards, as well as sanctions for failure to abide by the University’s Equal Opportunity, Harassment and Nondiscrimination Policy.

-- The newly created Assistant Dean for Diversity, Equity, and Inclusion position, filled in July 2021 by Joseph D. Farris III, Esq. (see announcement here).
+- DLS created an Assistant Dean for Diversity, Equity, and Inclusion position, filled in July 2021 by Joseph D. Farris III, Esq. (see announcement here).
 Filling this position was the Law School’s highest hiring priority.

-- The newly created Standing Committee on Diversity, Equity, and Inclusion.
-The Standing Committee on Diversity, Equity, and Inclusion was constituted and commenced operations by November 30, 2020, and includes members of law faculty, administrators, students, and alumni.
-This committee organized listening sessions, implemented training of faculty, will conduct regular audits, with the Asst.
-Dean of Diversity, Equity and Inclusion will conduct and support training of students and administrators, and ensure compliance with the Strategic Plan.
+- DLS created a Standing Committee on Diversity, Equity, and Inclusion.
+The Standing Committee on Diversity, Equity, and Inclusion, whose membership is comprised of law faculty, administrators, students, and alumni, was constituted and commenced operations in November 2020.
+This Committee has, and under the guidance of the Assistant Dean for Diversity, Equity and Inclusion, will continue to organize listening sessions, implement faculty training, conduct DEI campus climate surveys, conduct and support training of students and administrators, and review/revise (as appropriate) and ensure compliance with the Strategic Plan, among other things.

 - The creation of a comprehensive plan for promoting cultural competency in the curriculum.
 The Associate Dean for Academic Affairs will liaison with the Standing Committee on Diversity, Equity, and Inclusion and the Assistant Dean for Diversity, Equity, and Inclusion to develop a comprehensive plan for enhancing the coverage of diversity, equity, and inclusion issues within the Law School Curriculum.
-This Comprehensive Plan is planned to be developed and published by December 1, 2021.
+This Comprehensive Plan is ongoing.

 - Enhancement of curriculum and course offerings on Diversity, Equity and Inclusion.
-DLS has committed to the provision of course offerings related to diversity, equity, and inclusion in the spring and fall semesters.
-Since January 1, 2021, DLS has offered such courses, including courses in Critical Race Studies, Immigration Rights, and Equality and the Law.
-The Delaware Law Faculty has, and will continue to provide training and education for faculty on how to incorporate issues germane to race, diversity, equity, and inclusion in courses throughout the curriculum.
+DLS has committed to the provision of course offerings related to diversity, equity, and inclusion.
+DLS has offered such courses, including courses in Critical Race Studies, Public Health Law & Inequality, Community Impact Lawyering, Immigration Rights, and Equality and the Law.
+The Delaware Law Faculty has and will continue to provide training and education for faculty on how to incorporate issues germane to race, diversity, equity, and inclusion in courses throughout the curriculum.

 - Law School practicum courses and pro bono service on social justice issues.
 DLS will continue the social justice academic programs that began in the summer of 2020 in response to the killing of George Floyd in Minneapolis.
 One such program involves the Law School’s Medical-Legal Partnership—the Health, Education, and Legal assistance Project (HELP), which has been awarded a Health Equity Grant from New Castle County to study the impact of the COVID-19 pandemic on the County’s vulnerable communities, and to develop mitigation plans for legal advocates and other advocacy groups.

 - Admissions pipeline to promote diversity in Delaware Law admissions and the legal profession.
 DLS will continue to engage in efforts to further its goal of increasing diversity in the student population and will examine ways to retain students of color and other underrepresented groups.
-In furtherance of this goal, Dean Rod Smolla and Asst.
-Dean Joseph Farris are serving on a task force partnership with the Chief Justice of the Delaware Supreme Court and the leadership of Delaware State University.
-The task force seeks to enhance pipelines from middle and high schools to Delaware State and then to admissions to Delaware Law School in order to enhance diversity at the Law School and by extension the Delaware bar and bench.
+In furtherance of this goal, this past academic year former Dean Rod Smolla and Asst.
+Dean Joseph Farris served on a task force partnership with the Chief Justice of the Delaware Supreme Court and the leadership of Delaware State University and other local colleges and universities.
+The task force proposed strategies to enhance pipelines from middle and high schools to Delaware State and then to admissions to Delaware Law School to enhance diversity at the Law School and by extension the Delaware bar and bench.
+Proposals from all the task forces involved in the effort to improve diversity in Delaware’s legal landscape are included in The Delaware Bench and Bar Diversity Project Steering Committee’s resulting plan, “Improving Diversity in the Delaware Bench and Bar – Strategic Plan,” which is available here.

 - Workshops sponsored by the Standing Committee on Diversity, Equity and Inclusion.

 - DEI Climate Survey.
-The Standing Committee conducted both student and employee surveys in Spring 2021.
-The DEI Student Climate Survey is available here (pdf).
-The Employee Climate Survey is available here (pdf).
+The Standing Committee conducted both student and employee surveys in Spring 2021 and Spring 2022.
+The survey summaries are available here.

 Widener University Delaware Law School Standing Committee on Diversity, Equity and Inclusion